KSP-KOS/KOS/doc/source/structures/misc/steeringmanager.rst

 SteeringManager
 ===============

+See `the cooked control explanation <cooked>`for information to help with tuning the steering manager.

 The SteeringManager is a bound variable, not a suffix to a specific vessel.
 This prevents access to the SteeringManager of other vessels.
 You can access the steering manager as shown below: ::

     // Display the ship facing, target facing, and world coordinates vectors.